sourcemeta/learnjsonschema.com/content/2020-12/applicator/oneOf.markdown

     keyword: not
 ---

 The `oneOf` keyword allows you to specify that exactly one of the provided subschemas must validate successfully against a given instance.
 It ensures that the instance validates against one and only one of the defined subschemas within the `oneOf` array.
+This behavior is akin to a logical "XOR" (exclusive OR) operation, where only one condition needs to be met for validation to pass.

 * The value of this keyword must be a non-empty array.
 * Each item of the array must be a valid JSON Schema.
-* The behaviour of `oneOf` is like an exclusive OR operation.

 ## Examples